The average cost for resurfacing a backyard pool is around $15,000-$20,000 for plaster and $25,000-$30,000 for INTER-GLASS®.

 First things first, we need to look at the water chemistry.
 The most common causes for these symptoms tend to be high chlorine content, unbalanced pH, alkalinity, or phosphates.

 To get a better idea of what is happening we must get a water sample to test the water in the pool.
 If you are located in the Kansas City area, we will send a representative to collect a water sample and test it for impurities.
-If you are located outside of the Kansas City area, we ask that you collect a water sample, go to a local pool retail store to test the sample and sending the results to Mid-America.
+If you are located outside of the Kansas City area, we ask that you collect a water sample, go to a local pool retail store to test the sample and send the results to Mid-America.

 One of the biggest risks when draining a pool is that the water level in the surrounding ground will be high enough to create a buoyancy effect on the pool shell.
 Believe it or not concrete pool shells have ‘floated’ from this effect resulting in the pool popping out of the ground and damaging the pool structure, plumbing, and deck.